paragkatkar/katacoda-scenarios-1/understanding-k8s-rbac/step10.md

-# Creating a Cluster Context for the New User

 **Step 1:** Set the security credentials of `${MAGIC_USER}` (a.k.a `dicktracy`) to the Kubernetes configuration

 `kubectl config set-credentials ${MAGIC_USER}@kubernetes --client-certificate=$HOME/.certs/${MAGIC_USER}.crt --client-key=$HOME/.certs/${MAGIC_USER}.key --embed-certs=true`{{execute}}